 DOCKING UNDER POWER

-In this video, Offshore Sailing School Founder, Steve Colgate, shows you the best way to dock under power.
+In this sailboat docking video, Offshore Sailing School Founder, Steve Colgate, shows you the best way to dock under power.
 This simple system gives you excellent control whether you are sailing with others or single-handed.
 Here are some helpful hints on how to dock a sailboat: